DanielSon721/Home-Lab/README.md

 - Analyzed session cookies and headers
 - Reinforced the importance of HTTPS
-- Learned to filter packets by criteria
+- Learned how to filter packets by criteria

 ---